The Perfect 2 Day Zagreb Itinerary

 Day 1 in Zagreb

-Start the first morning of your perfect two day Zagreb itinerary at Dolac, a daily farmer’s market that takes place just a few steps away from the main square.
+When it comes to what to do in Zagreb in 2 days, the very first thing you should do is start your morning at Dolac, a daily farmer’s market that takes place just a few steps away from Ban Jelačić Square (Trg bana Josipa Jelačića).
 This market can be easily recognized by its iconic sea of traditional red umbrellas.

 Many locals flock to this very market to pick up their groceries for the day.
 The market itself is split up into two levels.
 On the top level, vendors sell seasonal fruits and vegetables as well as locally made honey, dried fruits, and fresh cheeses.
 Take some time to wander among the stalls, sample a few local treats, or grab some fresh fruit to snack on later.